akhra92/Insect-Semantic-Segmentation/README.md

 # 🐛 Insect Semantic Segmentation Project

 A deep learning project for semantic segmentation of insects using PyTorch and U-Net architecture with ResNet34 encoder.
 This project includes training, inference, API server, and interactive Streamlit demo capabilities.
+NOTE: The Dockerfile should be modified to be able to run this project in GPU!

 ## 📋 Table of Contents
 - [Project Structure](#-project-structure)